What is React?

 Finally, the last line of code will render our react element.

 ReactDOM.render() will render this element in DOM.
-If you notice, we root
+If you notice, we used root

 element in /public/index.html